Chill-Pills/purge/README.md

 ## Aliases

-Since the point of this CLI tools is to help get fasters by bundling commands, we think that the command itself shouln't be painful to type.
+Since the point of this CLI tools is to help get faster bundling commands, we think that the command itself shouln't be painful to type.
 That's why we added out of the box's aliases to help you type faster!